Last updated: 18 March 2021

 To achieve the commitments set out in this policy, the University has put in place a governance framework, a set of Equality Objectives and an Equality Action Plan that will be monitored on an annual basis.
 The following actions are included within the Plan:

 The Vice Chancellor is responsible for the review and implementation of this policy.
-In doing so the Vice Chancellor entrusts the Pro Vice Chancellor and the Equality and Diversity Committee to advise and make recommendations on matters relating to the advancement and monitoring
+In doing so the Vice Chancellor entrusts the Equality and Diversity Committee to advise and make recommendations on matters relating to the advancement and monitoring

 of equality and diversity, ensuring compliance with the Equality Act 2010 and good practice.